-We often work with outside groups of 8 to 20 people; we've built with church groups, students, Scout troops, and more.
+We often work with groups of 8 to 15 people; we've built with schools, church groups, Scout troops, civic organizations, and more.
 We'd be very happy to help your group build a shelter.
 There are different levels of involvement, and it's up to you on how much you'd like to do.

 Here are the questions you'll need to ask yourselves:

 - Do you want to supply labor and materials, or just labor?